pantheon-systems/documentation/source/content/inclusive-language.md

 - Instead of “OCD”, use “meticulous” or “detail oriented”.
 - [Instead of](https://www.nad.org/resources/american-sign-language/community-and-culture-frequently-asked-questions/) “mute”, use “non-verbal”.
 - When referring to someone with a disability, do not use the words “high (or low) functioning”.
-“High functioning is not how an autistic person experiences being autistic, it’s how society experiences the autistic person.”
+“High functioning is not how an autistic person experiences being autistic, it’s how society experiences the autistic person.” - [Kat Williams](https://www.ncmh.info/2019/04/04/fallacy-functioning-labels/)

 ### What is violent language